Navigation

 Nitrogen oxide is one of the top ozone precursors and is emitted from gas-powered vehicles, so cutting back on automobile travel by carpooling, walking or biking, using public transportation or combining errands can also help on ozone alert days.
 According to the APCD, keeping gas-powered vehicles properly maintained, using electric vehicles or lawn equipment instead of gas versions, and recycling can help curb ozone, too.

-In addition to transportation, oil and gas activities are a major cause of ozone, the Colorado Air Quality Control Commission has a plan to bring Colorado’s Front Range in compliance with federal standards for air pollution.
-Under the plan, new regulations on oil and gas emissions and reformulated gasoline will be rolled out over the next several years.
+In addition to transportation, oil and gas activities are a major cause of ozone.
+The Colorado Air Quality Control Commission has a plan to bring Colorado’s Front Range in compliance with federal standards for air pollution.
+Under the plan, new regulations on oil and gas emissions and reformulated gasoline will be rolled out over the next several years — assuming the feds don't roll back those standards.